Moving to a new home

 If you want to vote in an election or referendum in Ireland you must be registered to vote.
 Being registered to vote means that your name is on the Electoral Register.
 The Electoral Register is held by your local authority.
 You can check it online or in local authority offices, post offices, Garda stations and public libraries.
 A new register is compiled each year and you have until 25 November to have your name included or to make any changes (such as a change of address) to your details.
 If you miss this deadline, you can apply to have your name included in the Supplement to the Electoral Register.

 The relevant forms are available on checktheregister.ie.
 Send the completed form to your local authority.

-Driving licence: You are not obliged to change the address on your driving licence or learner permit, but it is advisable to do so.
-You must apply in person to one of the National Driver Licence Service (NDLS) centres and supply documentary evidence of the change of address.
+Driving licence: You do not have to change the address on your driving licence or learner permit, but it is advisable to do so.
+You must apply in person to one of the National Driver Licence Service (NDLS) centres and provide documentary proof of the change of address.

 Motor insurance: You must contact your motor insurance company or broker and let them know your new address so that your insurance policy can be updated.
 Where the vehicle is kept is one of the factors that affects your insurance premium.
+This is known as “risk address”.
 If you are a member of a breakdown service, you should change your address with them also.

 Vehicle registration: Fill in the change of address section on your vehicle registration certificate and return it to the Driver and Vehicle Licensing Computer Services Division, Department of Transport, Tourism and Sport, Shannon, Co.
 Clare.
 They will update your details and send you a new registration certificate.